Ritika4040/Ritika4040/README.md

 ## Hi There Everyone 👋
-🔭 I’m currently learning Python language...
+🔭 I’m currently learning Python language...<br>

-📫 How to reach me: [ritikadwivedi40@gmail.com]
+📫 How to reach me: [ritikadwivedi40@gmail.com]<br>
-⚡ Fun fact: I believe every good book has the power to change your perspective.
+⚡ Fun fact: I believe every good book has the power to change your perspective.<br>

 <!--
 **Ritika4040/Ritika4040** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.